Thomas Jefferson: Election of 1796 and vice presidency

-In the presidential campaign of 1796, Jefferson lost the electoral college vote to Federalist John Adams by 71–68 and was thus elected vice president.
-As presiding officer of the Senate, he assumed a more passive role than his predecessor John Adams.
+In the presidential campaign of 1796, Jefferson lost the electoral college vote to Federalist John Adams 71–68.
+He did, however, receive the second-highest number of votes and, under the electoral laws at the time, was elected as vice president.
+As presiding officer of the United States Senate, Jefferson assumed a more passive role than his predecessor, John Adams.
 He allowed the Senate to freely conduct debates and confined his participation to procedural issues, which he called an "honorable and easy" role.
-Jefferson had previously studied parliamentary law and procedure for 40 years, making him quite qualified to serve as presiding officer.
+Jefferson previously studied parliamentary law and procedure for 40 years, making him qualified to serve as presiding officer.
 In 1800, he published his assembled notes on Senate procedure as A Manual of Parliamentary Practice.
 He cast only three tie-breaking votes in the Senate.

-In four confidential talks with French consul Joseph Létombe in the spring of 1797, Jefferson attacked Adams and predicted that his rival would serve only one term.
-He also encouraged France to invade England, and advised Létombe to stall any American envoys sent to Paris by instructing him to "listen to them and then drag out the negotiations at length and mollify them by the urbanity of the proceedings."
+In four confidential talks with French consul Joseph Létombe in the spring of 1797, Jefferson attacked Adams, predicting that his rival would only serve one term.
+He also encouraged France to invade England, and advised Létombe to stall any American envoys sent to Paris.
 This toughened the tone that the French government adopted toward the Adams administration.
 After Adams's initial peace envoys were rebuffed, Jefferson and his supporters lobbied for the release of papers related to the incident, called the XYZ Affair after the letters used to disguise the identities of the French officials involved.
-However, the tactic backfired when it was revealed that French officials had demanded bribes, rallying public support against France.
+But the tactic backfired when it was revealed that French officials had demanded bribes, rallying public support against France.
 The U.S. began an undeclared naval war with France known as the Quasi-War.